safespring/docs/content/backup/faq.md

 ## Why can't I delete filespaces from the client?

 - This is a security feature since some cryptolockers and ransomwares target [backups][ransomware].
-If you want to delete a filespace from the backup, please contact our [support](../service/support.md) to enable the feature temmporarily.
+If you want to delete a filespace from the backup, please contact our [support](../service/support.md) to enable the feature temporarily.

 ## Credentials to Safespring Backup Portal?